Wisconsin Backpacking

 Three-Day/Two-Night-Itinerary

-DAY 1 (5-Miles): Begin at the Franklin Lake Picnic Area and head west on the trail, hiking the loop counterclockwise.
-Hike through dense pine forest beside Franklin Lake and then on wide two track trails through the Nicolet North XC Ski Area.
+Begin at the Franklin Lake Picnic Area and head west on the trail, hiking the loop counterclockwise.
+Hike through dense pine forest beside Franklin Lake and then on wide two-track trails through the Nicolet North XC Ski Area.
 Camp at a primitive site at Pat Shay Lake.

-DAY 2 (6-miles): Hike 6-miles towards Luna / Whitedeer Lake Campground.
-Keep going and camp beside Butternut Lake at primitive site just before the bridge over the Pine River.
+Hike 6 miles towards Luna / Whitedeer Lake Campground.
+Keep going and camp beside Butternut Lake at the primitive site just before the bridge over the Pine River.
 If that site is full then move on to the primitive sites at Three Johns Lake and disperse camp if needed in the woods between Three Johns and Mckinley Lake.

 ARTICLE (WISCONSIN-EXPLORER)